hideya/json-schema-to-zod/ESM_FIX_EXPLANATION.md

    - All imports now have proper `.js` extensions

 3. **After compilation**:
-   - Restores the original source files without extensions
+   - Restores the original source files without extensions from the backup
    - The compiled output remains ESM-compatible

 This approach maintains original source code integrity while producing ESM-compatible output.